lukasmartinelli/lukasmartinelli.github.io/_posts/2015-05-24-parsing-and-visualizing-osm-access-logs.md

 ## Tile Coordinates

-To understand tiling in OpenStreetMap or Google Maps works you best take look at [this visualization from Maptiler](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) and the [Google Maps API Docs](https://developers.google.com/maps/documentation/javascript/maptypes#TileCoordinates).
+To understand how tiling in OpenStreetMap or Google Maps works you best take look at [this visualization from Maptiler](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) and the [Google Maps API Docs](https://developers.google.com/maps/documentation/javascript/maptypes#TileCoordinates).